InfoManiac742/rb-glitch-tutorials/trainer_escape.md

 1. An undefeated long-range trainer (more about what this means later)
 2. Fly, Teleport, Dig, or an Escape Rope (depending on the area the long-range trainer is in)

-A long-range trainer is a trainer such that it's possible for the player to enter the trainer's line of sight immediately after scrolling it on screen.
+A long-range trainer is a trainer such that it's possible for the player to enter the trainer's line of sight immediately after scrolling them on screen.

 Here are some examples of long-range trainers:
 <img src=long_range_trainer_1.gif>